aseldawy/CS167/Projects/Projects.md

 ## Task 4: Temporal Analysis
 Given start and end dates, count the number of tweets for each country_code and plot as a bar chart.

+## Task 5: Discover Topic of the Week
+Given a start date, find the most hot top-5 topics among all tweets for the next continous 7 days for each country.

 # Rubric
 - 3% for the code part.